Skip to main content

 Conclusion

-By following the above guidelines, organizations can reduce query times - in our example, from 90 seconds to 10 seconds on the same cluster.
-The optimizations greatly reduced the I/O and ensured that we only processed the correct content.
+By following the above guidelines, organizations can reduce query times - in our example, we improved query performance by 9 times on the same cluster.
+The optimizations greatly reduced the I/O and ensured that we only processed the required data.
 We also benefited from the flexible structure of Delta Lake in that it would both scale and handle the types of queries that will be sent ad hoc from the Business Intelligence tools.

-In addition to the file skipping optimizations mentioned in this blog, Databricks is investing heavily in improving the performance of Spark SQL queries with Databricks Photon.
+Since the first version of this blog, Photon is now on by default for our Databricks SQL Warehouse, and is available on All Purpose and Jobs clusters.
 Learn more about Photon and the performance boost it will provide to all of your Spark SQL queries with Databricks.

 Customers can expect their ETL/ELT and SQL query performance to improve by enabling Photon in the Databricks Runtime.
 Combining the best practices outlined here, with the Photon-enabled Databricks Runtime, you can expect to achieve low latency query performance that can outperform the best cloud data warehouses.